SAP/spartacus-docs/_pages/dev/seo/seo-capabilities.md

 Structured Data provides a data structure for the web that makes web content more understandable for web crawlers.
 Spartacus supports various schemas natively.
 For more information, see [Structured Data]({{ site.baseurl }}{% link _pages/dev/seo/structured-data.md %}).

-## Html Tags
+## HTML Tags

 HTML tags, and meta tags in particular, are used by search engines, social platforms, and crawlers to index page meta data into their platforms.
-Spartacus provides various ways to resolve meta tags, see [Html tags]({{ site.baseurl }}{% link _pages/dev/seo/html-tags.md %}) for more information.
+Spartacus provides various ways to resolve meta tags.
+For more information, see [HTML tags]({{ site.baseurl }}{% link _pages/dev/seo/html-tags.md %}).